Far-right parties eye gains in next year's EU parliament elections

 Salvini hit out against the EU decision to ban new CO2-emitting cars from 2035, and was backed by the co-leader of Alternative for Germany (AfD) Tino Chrupalla, who called for an "end to the war against cars."

 There was less unity on other issues.
-Wilders condemned excessive public spending while Salvini railed against euro zone budget discipline rules, and German and Austrian far-righters broke ranks on the Russia-Ukraine and Israel-Hamas conflicts.
+Wilders condemned excessive public spending while Salvini railed against euro zone budget discipline rules, and German and Austrian far-righters breaking ranks on Russia and Ukraine.

 "Ukraine cannot win this war, they should stop it," Chrupalla said, blaming EU sanctions on Russia for depressing the German economy and calling for a resumption of Russian gas imports via the Nord Stream pipeline.